 Alternatives to Bones for Canine Chewing

-If you’re seeking safe and enjoyable options for your pup to chew on, there are numerous alternatives to bones that can benefit your dog’s dental health.
+If you’re seeking safe and enjoyable chewing options for your pup, numerous alternatives to bones can benefit its dental health.

 Chew Toys